Training Offerings

 This program was developed specifically to address the most common causes of roofing fires and to highlight the risk management practices critical to avoiding fire.
 Case studies of actual fire investigations address the challenges to investigation of such events and the process expected of an investigator conducting such an examination.

-"Large Loss Fires – A Team Approach"(1 Hour & 2 Hours CA TX CE Credit)
+"Large Loss Fires – A Team Approach"(1 Hour & 2 Hours CA, TX, OKLA CE Credit)

-"Hot Topics in Product Fires: Hoverboards, E-cigs, Smart Meters, Drones and More" (1 Hour & 2 Hours CA TX CE Credit)
+"Hot Topics in Product Fires: Hoverboards, E-cigs, Smart Meters, Drones and More" (1 Hour & 2 Hours CA, TX, OKLA CE Credit)

 This course takes out the “mystery” of fire investigations.
 Utilizing visually compelling fire cases to illustrate effective forensic fire investigations, attendees will gain insight on trending 21st century product losses, including the latest on Lithium-Ion Batteries, E-Cigarettes, Hoverboards, Smart Meters, Drones, Solar Panels and more!
 The attendees will gain a better understanding on the issues involving 21st century product fires and learn how to properly investigate these new types of losses.
 This course is designed to provide the claims professionals with valuable tools and perspective to cost effectively utilize experts in the context of the overall claim resolution goals.